ibm-cloud-docs/containers/cs_health_log.md

         </tr>
         <tr>
         <td><code>--cos-endpoint <em>&lt;location_of_COS_bucket&gt;</em></code></td>
         <td>The regional, cross regional, or single data center {{site.data.keyword.cos_short}} endpoint for the bucket that you are storing your logs in.
-For available endpoints, see [Endpoints and storage locations](/docs/cloud-object-storage/basics?topic=cloud-object-storage-endpoints) in the {{site.data.keyword.cos_short}} documentation.</td>
+For available endpoints, see <a href="/docs/cloud-object-storage/basics?topic=cloud-object-storage-endpoints">Endpoints and storage locations</a> in the {{site.data.keyword.cos_short}} documentation.</td>
         </tr>
         <tr>
         <td><code>--hmac-key-id <em>&lt;HMAC_access_key_ID&gt;</em></code></td>